Skip to main content

 Did you know that there is a maximum amount that employees can contribute to their CPF accounts in a year?
 At the time of writing, this amount is $37,740.

 The Additional Wage Ceiling (AWC) estimates the maximum amount of Additional Wages that will be subjected to CPF contributions each year, not exceeding the maximum of $37,740.
-This celling has to be revised on a yearly basis.
-(Applicable to all Singapore citizens and SPRs)
+This ceiling has to be revised on a yearly basis (Applicable to all Singapore citizens and SPRs).

 The Additional Wage Ceiling formula is as follows: